Numan Kurtulmuş: Justice and Development Party (2012–Current)

 After the HAS Party's termination, Kurtulmuş joined AKP at a ceremony held in Istanbul on 22 September 2012 with many people.

 Kurtulmuş was elected as a Member of Main Administrative Board at 4th AKP Congress held in Ankara on 30 September 2012, was appointed as vice chairman of party on the economy politics.

 When Prime Minister Recep Tayyip Erdoğan was elected as President of Turkey at presidential elections in 2014, Ahmet Davutoğlu replaced himself as a Prime Minister and Kurtulmuş became Deputy Prime Minister at 62nd Government.

 Kurtulmuş was elected as the Ordu parliamentarian in the elections of June 2015 and became Deputy Prime Minister and Spokesperson again at the 63rd Government under Ahmet Davutoğlu's Prime Ministry.

 Kurtulmuş was elected as the Ordu parliamentarian again in the elections of November 2015, became Deputy Prime Minister and Spokesperson again at 64th Government under Ahmet Davutoğlu's Prime Ministry.

 Ahmet Davutoğlu when resigned prime ministry President Erdogan gave the government formation duty to Binali Yıldırım.
 Kurtulmuş served as deputy prime minister again at 65th Government under Binali Yıldırım's Prime Ministry.
 After a while held on 19 July 2017 he became Minister of Culture and Tourism in cabinet overhaul.

 Kurtulmuş was elected as a parliamentarian of Istanbul on 24 June 2018 and became Deputy chairman of AKP at the 6th party congress, on 18 August 2018.

+Kurtulmuş was reelected as an AKP deputy for Istanbul in the 2023 Turkish general election held on May 14, 2023.
+On 7 June, 2023 following three rounds of secret voting, he was elected as the 30th Speaker of the Grand National Assembly, receiving 321 votes in the final round as the joint candidate of the AKP and its ally in the Nationalist Movement Party MHP and succeeded Mustafa Şentop.

+On 3 June 2025, Kurtulmuş was reelected as speaker for the second time, receiving 329 votes in the third round of the voting; the MHP did not field a candidate and endorsed him, while the main opposition Republican People's Party and the Peoples' Equality and Democracy Party, ran their own candidates.
+In his acceptance speech, he named advancing the government's Kurdish–Turkish peace process initiative, an effort that had recently led to the Kurdistan Workers' Party announcing id dissolution as parliament's most urgent task.